jungesmusical/onsight-ads/README.md

-# Onsight Ads via Anthias
+# Onsight Ads via TV Module

 Web Content displayed on a Raspberry Pi using Anthias for Pre-Show Content.